 Historic Sites and Special Exhibits

-Guided Tours of downtown Lexington, pick up a complimentary map at the Lexington Visitor Center.
+Give yourself a tour of downtown Lexington when you pick up a complimentary map at the Lexington Visitor Center (106 E. Washington Street).
 The map includes summaries for 46 historic stops across downtown.
 The Stonewall Jackson House is closed in January and February.

-In the 1830s Cyrus McCormick developed the mechanical reaper at (open 8am-5pm).
+In the 1830s Cyrus McCormick developed the mechanical reaper at the family farm - Cyrus McCormick Farm - in Raphine, Virginia.
 His invention, which harvested grain five times more efficiently than farmers using scythes and sickles, revolutionized agricultural methods and introduced the era of modern farming.
 Visitors can step into McCormick’s blacksmith shop and a log cabin gristmill.

 An honor guard of VMI cadets carried the body of famed 19th-century oceanographer and mapmaker Matthew Fontaine Maury through Goshen Pass after his death.
 Nicknamed The Pathfinder of the Seas, the VMI professor had asked that his remains travel through the gorge when the rhododendrons were in bloom.
 Today, a memorial commemorates his love for the beautiful pass, which unfurls just beyond the marker.
 In 2015, USA Today named Goshen Pass one of America’s best waterside drives.